How to Turn Off Mouse Acceleration in Windows 11

-This post shows steps for students and new users to turn off or disable mouse acceleration in Windows 11.
+This article provides instructions on how to turn off or disable mouse acceleration in Windows 11.

-If you see your mouse pointer shooting across the screen faster than you’re moving the Mouse, it might be related to mouse acceleration, also known as pointer precision.
-It is a feature that has existed for some time, starting with Windows XP.
+If you notice that your mouse pointer is moving across the screen faster than you are moving the mouse, this could be due to mouse acceleration, also known as pointer precision.
+This feature has been present for quite some time, starting with Windows XP.

-It was implemented to help folks feel more in control of the Mouse by increasing the distance and speed at which the cursor moves across the screen in response to the speed of the physical Mouse on a surface.
+It was designed to help users feel more in control of the mouse by increasing the distance and speed at which the cursor moves across the screen in response to the speed of the physical mouse on a surface.

-Turning off mouse acceleration is quite easy, even if you’re new to Windows 11, and this post will walk you through the steps.
+Disabling mouse acceleration in Windows 11 is quite simple, even for beginners.
+This guide will walk you through the necessary steps.

 How to turn off mouse acceleration in Windows 11

-Again, if you like to turn off mouse acceleration in Windows 11, use these steps.
+To disable mouse acceleration in Windows 11, follow these steps.

 Windows 11 has a centralized location for the majority of its settings.
 From system configurations to creating new users and updating Windows, all can be done from the System Settings pane.